 - 60 grams (1/4 cup) unsalted butter, room temperature

 - 60 ml (1/4 cup) thickened or heavy cream, room temperature

-- Place your cookie crumbs in a large mixing bowl.
-Melt your butter in the microwave, then pour over the cookie crumbs and mix well.
+Place your cookie crumbs and salt in a large mixing bowl.
+Pour over melted butter and mix well.
 It should resemble wet sand.
-Place your crumbs into your prepared pan and press down gently to form one even layer.
+Pour crumbs into your prepared pan and press down firmly to form an even layer.
 Pop in the fridge.

-- Pour your cheesecake filling over your crust and smooth over the top.
-Bake in the oven for approximately 40-45 minutes or until it no longer wobbles in the middle.
+- Bake cheesecake for approximately 1 hour to 1 hour and 10 minutes or until it no longer wobbles on the edges – it may still have a very small jiggle in the centre.
 Try not to over bake it as it will continue to cook as it cools.
-Leave the cheesecake in the oven with the door ajar for at least one hour.
+Leave the cheesecake in the oven (turned off) with the door ajar for one hour.

-- Remove cheesecake and leave to cool slightly on a cooling rack before transferring to the fridge.
-The cheesecake is best left in the fridge for 2-3 hours (or overnight) until it cools completely and becomes nice and firm before slicing.
+- Remove cheesecake and leave to cool at room temperature for another hour before transferring to the fridge.
+The cheesecake is best left to chill in the fridge for at least 6 hours (or overnight) before removing from the pan and cutting into slices.

-- To make maple caramel, place maple syrup and brown sugar in a medium saucepan over medium heat.
+To make maple caramel, place maple syrup and brown sugar in a medium saucepan over medium heat.
 Cook, stirring for 3-4 minutes or until sugar dissolves.
 Add butter and stir until smooth.
 Add cream and stir until smooth.
 Heat caramel for an additional 1-2 minutes.
-Then pour into a heatproof bowl and leave to cool for 15 minutes.
-Finally, place in the fridge for at least 1 hour to thicken.